fog/fog/docs/index.md

 ## Models

 Many of the collection methods return individual objects, which also provide common methods:
-* +destroy+ - will destroy the persisted object from the provider
+* `destroy` - will destroy the persisted object from the provider
-* +save+ - persist the object to the provider
+* `save` - persist the object to the provider
-* +wait_for+ - takes a block and waits for either the block to return true for the object or for a timeout (defaults to 10 minutes)
+* `wait_for` - takes a block and waits for either the block to return true for the object or for a timeout (defaults to 10 minutes)

 ## Mocks